 Despite how much potential the phone’s spirit, review after review after review talk about how the phone is slow, the touchscreen unreliable, and basic features like web browsing and mobile maps are not implemented well.
 Sagem Wireless screwed the pooch.

-There’s no denying that UX is important.
+There’s no denying that great design (research) is important.
 While text messaging is a killer app, it’s not very often that good tech with a bad user experience makes an impact on the world.
 However, it does happen often enough that we all are confronted with things we hate to have to use.

 It’s the unity that makes good things great and great things revolutionary.
-Strive for that, whenever you can.
+Let’s rock and roll. 🚀